-V.C.
-Other Factors
+V.C Other Factors

-In making final selection recommendations from among the most highly ranked proposals, EPA's Selection Official may consider the following factors if, and as, appropriate.
-In their proposals, applicants should provide a summary on whether and how any of these applicable special considerations apply:
+In making final selection recommendations from among the most highly ranked applicants, EPA's Selection Official may consider the following factors if appropriate.
+In their proposals, applicants should provide a summary on whether and how any of these potentially applicable other factors apply:

-• Fair distribution of funds between urban and non-urban areas including an equitable distribution to "micro" communities (those communities with populations of 10,000 or less).
-EPA strongly encourages non-urban communities, including "micro" communities to apply.
+- fair distribution of funds between urban and non-urban areas including an equitable distribution to "micro" communities (those communities with populations of 10,000 or less).
+EPA strongly encourages non-urban communities, including "micro" communities to apply; - the distribution of funds among EPA's ten Regions and among the states and territories; - compliance with the 25 percent statutory petroleum funding allocation;

-- A balanced distribution of funds among EPA's ten Regions and among the states and territories; - Compliance with the 25 percent statutory petroleum funding allocation; - Whether the applicant is a federally recognized Indian tribe or United States territory or is assisting a Tribe or territory; - The need to provide funding to address specific types of contamination identified in the Brownfields law such as whether a site is mine-scarred or contaminated with controlled substances: - The needs of communities adversely affected by natural disasters (2005 or later); - The applicant's score under the leveraging criterion in Section V, including the extent to which they have demonstrated firm leveraging commitments to facilitate project completion by identifying amounts and contributors in the proposal; - Communities experiencing plant closures (or other significant economic disruptions) that occurred in 2007 or later, including communities experiencing auto plant closures due to bankruptcy; - Whether the applicant is a recipient or a core partner of a HUD-DOT-EPA Partnership for Sustainable Communities (PSC) grant that is directly tied to the project area, and can demonstrate that funding from a PSC grant has or will benefit the project area.
-To be considered, the applicant must attach documentation which demonstrates this connection to a HUD-DOT-EPA PSC grant; - Whether the applicant is a recipient of an EPA Brownfields Area-Wide Planning grant; and - Communities implementing green remediation plans.
+- whether the applicant is a federally recognized Indian tribe or United States territory or the project is assisting a Tribe or territory; - whether targeted brownfield sites are impacted by mine-scarred land; - demonstrated firm leveraging commitments for facilitating brownfield project completion by identifying amounts and contributors of funding in the proposal and have included documentation that tie directly to the project; - recent (2008 or later) significant economic disruption has occurred within community, resulting in a significant percentage loss of community jobs and tax base; - whether the applicant is one of the 24 recipients or a core partner/implementation strategy party of a "manufacturing community" designation provided by the Economic Development Administration (EDA) under the Investing in Manufacturing Communities Partnership.
+Applicants must clearly demonstrate there is a nexus between their IMCP designation and the proposed Brownfields activities; - whether the applicant is a recipient or a core partner of a HUD-DOT-EPA Partnership for Sustainable Communities (PSC) grant that is directly tied to the project area, and can demonstrate that funding from a PSC grant has or will benefit the project area.
+To be considered, the applicant must attach documentation which demonstrates this connection to a HUD-DOT-EPA PSC grant; and/or - whether the applicant is a recipient of an EPA Brownfields Area-Wide Planning grant.

-V.D.
-Proposal Checklist for Cleanup Grants.
+V.D Proposal Checklist for Cleanup Grants

-Before you submit your proposal(s) for a cleanup grant, please ensure the following documents are included in your package submitted to EPA and EPA's contractor.
+Before you submit your proposal(s) for a cleanup grant, please ensure the following documents are included in your proposal package.

-Transmittal Letter (2-page limit) The Narrative Proposal, which includes the responses to ranking criteria (15-page limit) Documentation of all applicable threshold criteria (see Section III.
+▼ Transmittal Letter (2-page limit) Other Factors Checklist (located in Appendix 3) attached to the Transmittal Letter The Narrative Proposal, which includes the responses to ranking criteria (15-page limit) Documentation of all applicable threshold criteria (see Section III.
 B and C) Letter from the state or tribal environmental authority (see Section III.C.2.)
-Draft Analysis of Brownfields Cleanup Alternatives (ABCA) (see FAQ #71 and Section III.C.6.)
-Documentation indicating committed leveraged resources, if applicable (see Section V.B.2.b.iii) Letters of support from all community-based organizations identified in the community engagement and partnerships ranking criteria (see Section V.B.3.)
+Draft Analysis of Brownfields Cleanup Alternatives (ABCA) (see FAQs and Section III.C.6.)
+Documentation indicating committed firm leveraged resources, if applicable (see Section V.B.2.c) Letters of Commitment from all community organizations identified in the Community Engagement and Partnerships ranking criterion (see Section V.B.3.)
 Documentation of community notification, including copies of ads (or equivalent) and comments received by you, your organization's responses to those comments, and meeting notes and sign-in sheets (see Section III.C.6.)
-Documentation of nonprofit status, if applicable (see Section III.C.1.)
-Documentation of applicant eligibility if other than city, county, state, or tribe (see Section III.C.1.)
-Justification for cleanup cost-share waiver, if applicable (see Section III.C.5.)
+Documentation of nonprofit status, if applicable (see Section III.C.1.a.)
+Documentation of applicant eligibility if other than city, county, state, or tribe (see Section III.C.1.a.)
+Justification for cleanup cost share waiver, if applicable (see Section III.C.5.)

 Property-Specific Determination request, if applicable (see Section III.C.3.d.)
 Petroleum eligibility determination information, if applicable (see Section III.C.3.i.)
-Special Considerations Checklist (located in Appendix 3), if applicable (see Section IV.C.2.j)